ucite-h12o/matriz/docs/preaviso.md

 *1. Foster 2017.
 Initiation and Termination of Massive Transfusion
-Protocols: Current Strategies and Future Prospects*

-*2. Shih 2019.
-Systematic reviews of scores and predictors to trigger activation of massive transfusion protocols
-3. Botteri 2022.
-Effectiveness of massive transfusion protocol activation in pre-hospital setting for major trauma
+Protocols: Current Strategies and Future Prospects* *<br>2.
+Shih 2019.
+Systematic reviews of scores and predictors to trigger activation of massive transfusion protocols</br>* *<br>3.
+Botteri 2022.
+Effectiveness of massive transfusion protocol activation in pre-hospital setting for major trauma</br>*
-4. Cotton 2010.
-Multicenter Validation of a Simplified Score to Predict Massive Transfusion in Trauma.
+*4. Cotton 2010.
+Multicenter Validation of a Simplified Score to Predict Massive Transfusion in Trauma*
-5. Joseph 2018.
+*5. Joseph 2018.
 Massive Transfusion: The Revised Assessment of Bleeding and Transfusion (RABT) Score*